pczcanda/Starter-Form/README.md

 <div class="form__row form__row--error">
 ```

-**Icon control**
+**Entry additions**

-A control entry element can be added for presentation or navigation.
-This can be configured using a left or right modifier, as shown in the example.
+Entry additions can be added for presentation or navigation.
+The placement of this can be configured using a left or right modifier, as shown in the example.

 ```html
 <!-- Part of a form row -->